ondat/documentation/docs/install/microsoft-azure-aks.md

 ## Overview

-This guide will demonstrate how to install Ondat onto a [Microsoft Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-gb/services/kubernetes-service/) cluster using the [Ondat kubectl plugin](/docs/reference/kubectl-plugin/).
+This guide will demonstrate how to install Ondat onto a [Microsoft AKS](https://azure.microsoft.com/en-gb/services/kubernetes-service/) cluster using either the [Ondat kubectl plugin](/docs/reference/kubectl-plugin/) or [Ondat Helm Chart](https://helm.sh/docs/intro/install/)

 ## Prerequisites

+### 1 - Cluster and Node Prerequisits
 The minimum requirements for the nodes are as follows:

 * Linux with a 64-bit architecture
 * 2 vCPU and 8GB of memory
 * 3 worker nodes in the cluster and sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster
 * Make sure your AKS cluster uses [Ubuntu](https://ubuntu.com/) as the default node operating system with an optimised kernel.
 Any Ubuntu-based node operating system with a kernel version greater than `4.15.0-1029-azure` is compatible with Ondat

+### 2 - Client Tools Prerequisits

 The following CLI utilities are install on your local machine and available in your `$PATH`: